jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 may choose to have it use forbidden knowledge.
 If you do, it gains +1 to Psychic tests, -1 to Ghosthelm rolls, and all Psychic test results of 11 or higher result in Perils of the Warp.
 Enemies' Deny the Witch rolls of 6 must be re-rolled when used against forbidden knowledge.
 This is a Command Effect.
-  - **\[Stratagem] ?:** (better webway strike)
+  - **\[Stratagem] (none)**
-  - **\[Relic] The Book of Mol'Kerian:** ?
+  - **\[Relic] The Book of Mol'Kerian:** Equip to an ULTHWE PSYKER CHARACTER model.
+One per Psychic phase, this model may attempt to manifest any psychic power known by another friendly ULTHWE PSYKER.
-  - **\[Warlord Trait] ?:**
+  - **\[Warlord Trait] I am the Black Librarians:** _Their essence is mine...
+Because I am the spirit of their existence...
+I am them...
+I am them...
+I am them..._ When this WARLORD attempts to manifest a psychic power that has already been manifested during this Psychic phase, use its original Warp Charge value increased by 1, no matter how many times it has been attempted so far.

+  **SPECIAL:** This Craftworld doesn't unlock a unique Stratagem, however, you can use the Webway Strike Stratagem any number of times per battle and it always costs 1 CP.
+In addition, each BLACK LIBRARY INFANTRY and BLACK LIBRARY BIKER unit gains this special rule: "**Webway Dwellers:** If this unit is set up on the battlefield using the **Deep Strike** special rule, it gains a +1 bonus to its Exhaustion roll."

   ### Qavilon:
-  - **\[Ability] Predator's Web:** For every enemy unit that is wholly within any perimiter defined by 3 different units* with this ability within 8" of it, and by the lines connecting these 3 units, the following hindrances apply:
+  - **\[Ability] Predator's Web:** For every enemy unit that is wholly within any perimiter defined by 3 different units (except those In Disarray) with this ability within 8" of it, and by the lines connecting these 3 units, the following hindrances apply:
     - The Nerve characteristic of that enemy unit is reduced by 1.
-    - When that enemy unit is being shot at by units** with this trait, all wound rolls gain an Advantage.
+    - When that enemy unit is being shot at by units with this trait (except those In Disarray), all wound rolls gain an Advantage.

-**Notes:** (\*) Units that are In Disarray or in Engagement Range of enemy units don't contribute to defining the relevant perimiters for this trait. (\*\*) Units that are In Disarray also don't benefit from it when shooting.
   - **\[Stratagem] Portal Mastery (1 CP):** Use this stratagem at the start of your Shooting phase.
 Select a QAVILON PSYKER, then select another QAVILON unit within 18" (none of the selected units may be In Disarray).
 Finally, select one enemy unit within 18" of the psyker (it doesn't have to be visible).
-Until the end of the phase, the selected QAVILON unit may shoot at the selected enemy unit without requiring any line of sight, and if it does, the target doesn't receive any benefits of cover.
+Until the end of the phase, the selected QAVILON unit always considers the selected enemy unit as Completely Visible (and so that enemy unit cannot take Cover saves against its attacks).
-  - **\[Relic] ?:** (equip to INFANTRY CHARACTER, he can move same as a Warp Spider)
+  - **\[Relic] ?:** Equip to a QAVILON INFANTRY CHARACTER. (he can move same as a Warp Spider)
   - **\[Warlord Trait] ?:**

+  **SPECIAL:** ?

+  ### Iybraesil - ???
+  (matriarchal; hags; sacrifice -> knowledge) The Crone's Blessing / No Knowledge Without Sacrifice
+  - \[?] psyker -> to re-roll psychic test/cast additional spell; take MW (can't be avoided) afterwards
+  - **\[Ability] ?:** ?
+  - **\[Stratagem] Matriarchy (1 CP):** Use this Stratagem before the battle, when you are mustering your army.
+Select one IYBRAESIL HOWLING BANSHEES unit from your army.
+That unit now takes up a Troop Battlefield Role slot, instead of Fast Attack, and gains the **Objective Secured** special rule.
+  - **\[Relic] ?:** ?
+  - **\[Warlord Trait] ?:**

+  **SPECIAL:** ?

+  ---

+  Craftworlds below are Work-in-progress and are not to be used.

   ### Altansar - ???
   (Maugan Ra, eye of terror)
   - **\[Ability] ?:** ?